ajy25/TableMage/README.md

 ## Installation and dependencies

-We recommend installing TableMage in a virtual environment.
+We recommend installing TableMage in a new virtual environment.

 To install TableMage:
 ```